liamlio/MolGAN/README.md

 ```

 For training, you can directly run the notebook within the repository.
+Although you can decode the sampled_epoch200.npy file (it contains 10 samples), I recommend training from scratch due to the lack of time to train the model enough prior to the deadline.

 # Then due to environment constraints and requirements of the original VAE-JTNN repository, create the required environment using conda:
 ```